spuiuk/spuiuk.github.io/notes/ocs/ceph-nfs-windowsad.md

 To use a Windows AD(or FreeIPA), we need to modify the sssd configuration file to point to the Windows AD server as well as provide the credentials to connect to the LDAP server.
 This is done by setting a config-map with the sssd.conf file.
-Along with the sssd.conf, we can make use of the configmap to provide the CA certificate file required for
+If your LDAP/AD server doesn't allow anonymous binds to connect to and search the directory, we will have to setup authentication.
+This can either be a) password based authentication or 2) Kerberos authentication.
+When using a password, it is important to setup TLS for which you will require the CA certificate file to connect to the AD server.

 The configMap setup.
+In this case, we use password based authentication and provide a CA certificate along with it.
+If using GSSAPI, comment out the block with the password information and uncomment the block for GSSAPI based authentication.

 ```
 apiVersion: v1